-So how do you know if you or a family member are part of this particular group?
+So how do you know if you or a family member are part of this cult?
+(And I don't use that term loosely--trust me, this is a cult in every sense of the word.)
 Here are some identifying characteristics:

 - They don't invite the public to their Sunday "worship services" because that is considered "for the saints."

 - The way they recruit is through an organized campaign of knocking on doors (what they call "The Work" or "Personal Work").